liquidweb/cPanelToObjectStore/README.md

 ## Logging ##

 This script will log operations it performs when called.
 When cPanel does its schedule backup runs, the logs should be located in /root/log

+If cPanel backups are run manually, the log directory should exist in the present working directory that the backup is fired off from.

+## Threading ##

+When a file is uploaded in multiple parts, threading will be used.
+By default, four threads will be used, however this is easilly adjusted by changing the `THREADS` variable.